catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] georlitt_m.psarc
 [ ] "Alice-In-Chains_Nutshell-Unplugged_v6_p.psarc"
 [ ] orion changed cover
-[ ] new dupli platform none
 [ ] fixed a vocal at dupli missing
-[ ] improve maybe tone diff message
+[ ] improve maybe tone diff message fix tones

-done:
+72 should be 37

+## WiP:
 (next release)

+## done:
+(this release)
-[ ] 1_1 should be 1.1
+[x] 1_1 should be 1.1
+[x] copied copied copied (user issue)
-[ ] fix dupli issues...album red label
+[x] fix dupli issues...album red label
 [ ] check if there are any platforms None
-[ ] import form exiting folders
+[x] import from exiting folders
-	[ ] fixe size
+	[x] fixe siz
+	e
-	[ ] fix platformcheck for orig if exiting else iugnore maybbe fix audio should not be async
+	[x] fix platform check for orig if exiting else ignore maybbe fix audio should not be async
+[x] new dupli platform none
-[ ] improve skipp typoo and @import move to old
+[x] improve skipp typoo and @import move to old
-[ ] cleand up the saving settings logic
+[ ] clean up the saving settings logic
-[x] one looks like it has too many metallica duplciates [ ] fix audio add cancel
+[x] one looks like it has too many metallica duplicates (name containe in multiple songs) [ ] fix audio add cancel
-[ ] if 75 selected add twice in pack
+[x] if 75 selected add twice in pack
-[ ] dont move if 75 selected ..any other hash duplciate or duplim managh duplicate
+[x] dont move if 75 selected ..any other hash duplicate or duplim manag duplicate [ ] add logprogress at SAveSettings
+[x] mac songs should be duplciate of pcs
+[-] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
+	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
+	[ ] alt 1 ahead of a.
+[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
+[-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
+[ ] add a 4 sec timestamp in each song
+[ ] the pretender doesnt register as alternate
+[ ] check smooth sailying and c file that breaks
+[ ] check crossed album art
+[ ] check iron maiden album art
+[x] delete moves to duplicates but does not add dupli if exists [x] Profiles should include also Format
+[ ] copy imported files
+[ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] delete does not delete the actual record from repack_audittrail

 - diff between master and branch
 DLCManager folder